vbilgin/vb-v7/_poems/an-old-life.md

 tags: poem
 ---

-- All through the years
+- All throughout my years
 - I’ve traveled and paid dues
-- Searching for adventure
+- searching for adventure
-- That I never found.
+- that I never found.
 - Truth be told, I miss it
-- And you.
-And the lilies,
+- and you, the lilies,
-- The roaring rapids,
+- the roaring rapids,
-- And how it felt to be free.
+- and how it felt to be free.